s0wie/useless-web/README.md

 # Up up and away - a useless website

 This is a useless website I made for my first JavaScript course @yrgo.
-In this website you can click anywhere to spawn balloons, and then make them up up and away!
+In this website you can click anywhere to spawn balloons, and then make them go up up and away!

 The website can be found at www.upupandaway.netlify.app.